Job profiles

 The students had their own iPads and were given the prototype link to navigate on their own.
 We observed how they navigated the page and asked questions and opinions about the content of the page.

-Below a summary of some the insight we gathered:
+Below a summary of some the insight gathered:

 Students use tablets daily in school and they had difficulties navigating a mobile prototype when viewed on a tablet